10 Expert Strategies for Auctioning Art at Fundraisers

 9. Use a theme.

-You might pique your donors’ interest by hosting an art auction with a specific theme.
-Themes always catch people’s attention more than generic events.
+You might pique your donors' interest by hosting an art auction with a specific theme.
+Themes consistently catch people's attention more than generic events.

 Here are some examples of themes that could resonate with your donors: